opensource-observer/oso/docs/docs/intro.md

 ### How can I contribute?

 We were hoping you'd ask!
 There are a variety of ways to contribute to Open Source Observer.
-Go [here](/docs/contributing/intro) to learn more.
-You can also join our [Telegram](https://t.me/opensourceobserver) to and our [Discord](https://www.opensource.observer/discord).
+The best place to start is [here](/docs/contributing/intro).
+If you are interested in joining the Data Collective, you can apply [here](https://www.opensource.observer/data-collective).
+You should also join our [Telegram](https://t.me/opensourceobserver) and our [Discord](https://www.opensource.observer/discord) communities to stay informed of the latest updates.